 If you really want to take advantage of the most powerful medium chain fatty acids and the rarest parts of coconut oil, you’ll benefit the most from the cognitive aspects of an ultra-distilled, upgraded MCT like Brain Octane Oil (pure C8) or XCT Oil (C8 and C10).

 So which to pick?

 Brain Octane (Pure C8) provides the fastest rise in energy and focus and it’s what I start my day with.
-XCT (Upgraded MCT Oil) is more affordable but works more slowly with less direct cognitive effects.
+XCT is more affordable than Brain Octane Oil but doesn’t pack as much of an energetic or cognitive punch.
 Both help your metabolism to burn fat.